-1. Rear brake light switch
+Adjusting the rear brake light switch

-2. Rear brake light switch adjusting nut
+- 1. Rear brake light switch - 2.
+Rear brake light switch adjusting nut

-The brake light, which is activated by the brake pedal and brake lever, should come on just before braking takes effect.
-If necessary, adjust the rear brake light switch as follows, but the front brake light switch should be adjusted by a Yamaha dealer.
+The rear brake light switch, which is activated by the brake pedal, is properly adjusted when the brake light comes on just before braking takes effect.
+If necessary, adjust the brake light switch as follows.